Home > Developing Well > Children and young peoples health > Drug Misuse in Children and Young People

 [5] Office for Health Improvement & Disparities (OHID) (2022) Young people's substance misuse treatment statistics 2020 to 2021: report.

-[7] Department for Education (2021) Characteristics of Children in Need: 2020 to 2021.
+[7] Department for Education (2024) Children in Need: 2023 to 2024

-[8] Numbers are rounded to the nearest 5 to protect patient confidentiality and potential for the identification of individuals through deductive disclosure.
+[8] National Drug Treatment Monitoring System.
 Data presented for the Blackpool Adolescent Service includes all young people receiving treatment within the service.
 This may include a very small number of young people who live outside the Blackpool area, and similarly excludes a small number who may be resident in Blackpool but receive treatment elsewhere (e.g. in the secure estate or with another provider).
 It also excludes anyone under 25 who may be registered with adult treatment services.